Shopify/js-buy-sdk/docs/guide/index.md

 ## Selecting variants

 A product's options are accessed through `product.options`.
+Options are used to determine which variant is selected.

-Each option has a `values` property which is an array of possible values.
+Each option has a `values` Array which contains all possible valuse for a products option.
+For instance if an option is Size values could be: Small, Medium, Large.

-To generate a `<select>` menus for a product's options, you would have to loop over the `product.options` array and the `values` array for each option.
+Here is an example to generate `<select>` menus for a product's options:

 ```js
 var selects = product.options.map(function (option) {